coreboot/coreboot/util/spd_tools/README.md

 *   LPDDR4x - based on the JESD209-4C spec and Intel recommendations
     (docs #616599, #610202, #634730).
 *   DDR4 - based on the JESD79-4C and Jedec 4.1.2.L-5 R29 v103 specs.
+*   LPDDR5 - based on the LPDDR5 spec JESD209-5B, the SPD spec SPD4.1.2.M-2 (the
+    LPDDR3/4 spec is used since JEDEC has not released an SPD spec for LPDDR5), and Intel recommendations in advisory #616599.

 There are two tools provided to assist with generating SPDs and Makefiles to integrate into the coreboot build.
 These tools can also be used to allocate DRAM